Before and after

 All I wanted was to have all of my people under my roof.
 Aimee lived and worked in Boston.
 I wanted her out of the city.
 She left work early and got on a train.
 My husband couldn’t leave work.
 I was terrified- he worked in a big, tall financial building.
 What was safe only hours earlier seemed suddenly fraught with danger.
 I remember when his car finally pulled in the driveway I ran outside and hugged him, sobbing.

 It was a day filled with horror and it left us with devastating visuals of smoke and dust filled streets, terrified people fleeing, and the unimaginable- towers crumbling.
-I remember watching the footage of people walking through the streets, with ash falling.
+I remember watching the footage of people walking through the streets, ash falling from the sky.
 I had the thought that it looked like a blizzard- like the footage they show of people hunched over trying to get home through the city streets when the snow is falling fast and thick.
 Except blizzards are usually eerily quiet, and the streets that beautiful, terrible Tuesday echoed with sirens and screams.

 Moments of grace, every one.
 My son witnessed those, too.